bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[30]'
       -
         type: text
         text: ".
-The natural environment has few, if any, rights.\_" -
+Clearly, under this political ideology, the natural environment has few, if any, rights.\_" -
     type: paragraph
     content:
       -
         type: text
+        text: "\_"
+  -
+    type: paragraph
+    content:
+      -
+        type: text
         text: 'Second, when mitigating the impacts of global capitalism on Indigenous rights, the settler-colonial liberal-capitalist democratic framework continues to dominate the Indigenous lifeworld.
-More recently, First Nations expressed deep concern that “international trade agreements” '
+An illustrative example arises in terms of First Nations deep concern that “international trade agreements” '
       -
         type: text
         marks: